maths/moodle-qtype_stack/doc/en/Authoring/Inputs/Multiple_choice_input.md

 * Dropdown inputs and radio inputs return a single *expression*, which is the CAS object selected.

 The goal of these input types is to provide *modest* facilities for MCQ.
 An early design decision was to restrict each of the possible answers to be a CAS expression.
 In particular, we decided *NOT* to make each possible answer [CASText](../../Authoring/CASText.md).
 Adopting CASText would have provided more flexibility but would have significantly increased the complexity of the internal code.
 If these features are extensively used we will consider a different input type.

+Example questions are in the stack library under `Features\MCQ_....`.

 ## Model answer ##